wp-plugins/custom-content-type-manager/readme.txt

 == Known Bugs ==

-* You cannot add menu items to navigation menus when this plugin is enabled.
+* Prior to WordPress 3.0.4 you cannot add menu items to navigation menus when this plugin is enabled (under Appearance --> Menus).
 The Ajax call to wp-admin/admin-ajax.php encounters a 403 error: "Are you sure you want to do this?".
-I don't know if this is a WordPress bug or a bug with this plugin.
 * Don't use the same name for a taxonomy and a content-type (post-type) -- this isn't a bug per se, but it's just good advice.
-Saving a content-type now checks names against registered taxonomies, but nothing prevents you from registering other taxonomies with other plugins.
+Saving a content-type now checks names against registered taxonomies, but nothing prevents you from using another plugin to registering other taxonomies with names that conflict with existing post-types.

 == Screenshots ==